tmwayne/install-sh/README.md

     install-sh /path/to/some-program.sh

-This will install uninstall.sh as `some-program`
+This will install under the name `some-program`

 To uninstall a package, simply provide the program name.